 Emergency Assistance provides aid to individuals and families who are faced with financial challenges due to low-income or recent emergency.
 Aid is given on an as-needed basis.
 While the program provides food, clothing, toiletries, household goods, furniture, financial assistance, and information/referrals to those in need, it is the in-depth and individualized case management that helps to improve the overall stability of the individuals served.
-For the past several years, GRACE has served an average 5,000 individuals each year.
-For the past year, and largely due to COVID-19, that number jumped to over 11,000.
+On average, GRACE serves about 5,000 individuals each year; however, for the past two years that number has increased to approximately 12,000.
 GRACE continues to feel the impact that the pandemic has had on its community and is working hard to provide the ongoing emergency assistance that its clients will need to continue their ability to provide for their families.